 Location: Siem Reap, Cambodia.
 Built: 1932

-Easily one of the most well-known hotels in the entire region of Southeast Asia, the Raffles Grand D’Angkor has survived Cambodia’s historical kinks, and continues to serve its visitors with its state-of-the-art service excellence.
-The luxury hotel has been known for hosting many legendary bigwigs over the years, such as that of Charlie Chaplin!
+Easily one of the most well-known hotels in the entire region of Southeast Asia, the Raffles Grand D’Angkor has survived Cambodia’s historical kinks and continues to serve its visitors with its state-of-the-art service excellence.
+The luxury hotel has been known for hosting many legendary bigwigs over the years, such as that Charlie Chaplin!
 Not only a heritage landmark, but an overall superbly functioning luxury hotel, and the best of its kind in Cambodia.
-The Raffles Grand D’Angkor is among the major landmarks in Siem Reap, nestled between downtown areas, the Angkor Wat Archaeological Park, the Royal Gardens of the French Quarter and the nearby river.
-This monumental colonial structure, Cambodia’s premiere luxury hotel, not only has exquisite appeal from the outside, but it retains its history throughout the premises.
-The 19th-century prints depicting Cambodian life lay along the marble floored hallways, an original wooden lift, a gallery featuring the influential John McDermott’s photographic work in the nearby Angkor Wat, and so much more.
+The Raffles Grand D’Angkor is among the major landmarks in Siem Reap, nestled between downtown areas, the Angkor Wat Archaeological Park, the Royal Gardens of the French Quarter, and the nearby river.
+This monumental colonial structure, Cambodia’s premier luxury hotel, not only has exquisite appeal from the outside, but it retains its history throughout the premises.
+The 19th-century prints depicting Cambodian life lay along the marble-floored hallways, an original wooden lift, a gallery featuring the influential John McDermott’s photographic work in the nearby Angkor Wat, and so much more.

 Location: Hue, Vietnam.
 Built: 1930

-From 1935- 1940, the mansion held periodic local crafts fairs, showcasing products made by local fisherman, which quickly became well-renowned in Central Vietnam.
+From 1935- to 1940, the mansion held periodic local crafts fairs, showcasing products made by local fishermen, which quickly became well-renowned in Central Vietnam.
 It has famously served as the private abode for the French Resident Superieure.
-In addition to hosting official delegations, the mansion has housed the likes of Thai Kings, Bai Dai - the last Vietnamese Emperor, former presidents and many other significant historical figures.
+In addition to hosting official delegations, the mansion has housed the likes of Thai Kings, Bai Dai - the last Vietnamese Emperor, former presidents, and many other significant historical figures.